 The coin-shaped leaves of Pilea are a famous fortune-bringing indoor plant that thrives in any corner until you provide bright indirect light and water it properly.

-Water the Pilea plant when the top inch of the soil is completely dry.
-Ensure watering thoroughly so that water reaches through the soil and drains out of the drainage hole.
+Ensure to water them thoroughly so that it reaches through the soil and drains out of the hole.

 - Factors That Impact The Frequency of Watering Pilea

 - What Kind of Water To Use to Water Pilea?

 - The Best Techniques to Water Pilea

 - How To Know That The Water Is Too Much for Pilea Plant?

 - Tips to Take Care of Pilea Plants

 - From Editorial Team